iotgdev/4d-treasurebox/README.md

 8. Click save

 ## Using the data
 The 4D enriched data will be returned to the new table identified in the configuration.
-Each url will be added with multiple related contexts.
+Each URL will be added with multiple related contexts.

 ![Example enriched table](resources/enriched_table.png)

 The 4D Topics produced can be used in any way desired however here are some example queries illustrating what can be done.